maps-as-data/DPText-DETR/README.md

   <a href="#Introduction">Introduction</a> |
   <a href="#Updates">Updates</a> |
   <a href="#Main Results">Main Results</a> |
-  <a href="#Usage">Usage</a> |
+  <a href="#Installation">Installation</a> |
   <a href="#Citation">Citation</a> |
   <a href="#Acknowledgment">Acknowledgement</a>
 </p >

-This is the official repo for the paper "DPText-DETR: Towards Better Scene Text Detection with Dynamic Points in Transformer", which is accepted to AAAI 2023.
+This is a fork of the official repo for the paper "DPText-DETR: Towards Better Scene Text Detection with Dynamic Points in Transformer", which is accepted to AAAI 2023.

 ## Introduction